-Design and Access Statement (DAS) All 'major' applications or Listed Building Consent applications or where within a Conservation Area &amp; comprises : A) Erection of one or more houses or: B) Erection of building(s) with 100m2 or more floorspace A Design and Access Statement, proportionate to the scale of the development.
+Design and Access Statement (DAS) All 'major' applications or Listed Building Consent applications or where within a Conservation Area & comprises : A) Erection of one or more houses or: B) Erection of building(s) with 100m2 or more floorspace A Design and Access Statement, proportionate to the scale of the development.
 The document should be visual, using diagrams, sketches, plans and photographs to explain the evolution of the proposals where appropriate.
 All design and access statements must: Explain the design principles and consents that have been applied Demonstrate the steps taken to appraise the context of the development and how its design takes that context into account Explain the access approach proposed, and how policies relating to access have been taken into account State what, if any, consultation has been undertaken on issues relating to access to the development and what account has been taken of the outcome of any such consultation; and explain how any specific issues which might affect access have been addressed.
 This should include the outcome of any formal Design Reviews undertaken.
-In addition: Where a site is located within a Conservation Area, reference to this must be included within the Statements as must any Statutory Listing or designation.
+In addition: For Outline Planning Applications where scale and/or layout are reserved, a design and access statement must include details of the design approach and design intent for future reserved matters applications.
+Where a site is located within a Conservation Area, reference to this must be included within the Statements as must any Statutory Listing or designation.
 Planning Fee All applications with a fee